 Nomination Deadline: October 15

-The award commemorates the work of educator Charlotte Huck, who led children’s-literature studies at Ohio State University from the mid-1950s to 1986, championing the classroom use of storybooks to teach reading and language arts.
+The NCTE Charlotte Huck Award® for Outstanding Fiction for Children commemorates the work of educator Charlotte Huck, who led children’s-literature studies at Ohio State University from the mid-1950s to 1986, championing the classroom use of storybooks to teach reading and language arts.
 She was the author of five editions of the textbook Children’s Literature in the Classroom.
 Huck died in 2005.

 Members of the Charlotte Huck Award Committee select the award recipient and up to five honor books annually.
 Although only one title is singled out for the award each year, up to five honor books are also recognized.
 Eight additional recommended books can be named.